pvginkel/PdfiumBuild/README.md

 ## The build server

-A build server has been setup to compile PDFium daily.
+A build server has been setup to compile PDFium weekly.
 The results can be downloaded from https://assendelft.webathome.org/Pdfium/.
 Please note that this is a personal server, which may be down at any time.